reiserlab/Modular-LED-Display/docs/G4-troubleshooting.md

 ## *Deque timeout* is activated in PControl

 After running `PControl_G4`, check the LabVIEW window to see if the green light labelled *dequeue timeout*{:.gui-txt} is lit.
-If it is, it may be that the transfer speeds between the PCIe card and the computer’s memory is too slow.
+If it is, it may be that the transfer speeds between the PCIe card and the computer's memory is too slow.
 If the computer is relatively new/fast, one possible cause of this problem has been noted with newer Dell workstations, which can be fixed by updating the BIOS.

-Regardless of the computer make/model, it may be worth updating the computer's BIOS and seeing if that helps, which can be done by finding your PC’s manufacture support webpage and downloading the latest BIOS installer (e.g. for Dells: <https://www.dell.com/support/home/us/en/04>).
+Regardless of the computer make/model, it may be worth updating the computer's BIOS and seeing if that helps, which can be done by finding your PC's manufacture support webpage and downloading the latest BIOS installer (e.g. for Dells: <https://www.dell.com/support/home/us/en/04>).

 ## Flickering LEDs